thatchemistryguy/PyParse_designer/README.md

 You can also select any of the pre-filled reagents by typing the first part of their name in the "reagent name" field, and selecting the one you want.
 Note that the common abbreviations are typically used here, e.g. HATU, for the common amide coupling reagent.

+When you add a reagent, you'll notice that the number given in the wells you selected will increase by 1.
+The number in each well is an indication of how many you have defined for that well so far, so you can get a quick idea of which wells might still be missing something.

 ### What's Currently in the Plate?